Special/Invited Session Proposals

 - The session organizer and/or chair should not be a co-author of the paper(s).
 Speakers should be luminaries in the field, and that places them in a different position.
 Organizers have a lot of control in the shape of the sessions, and cannot be directly involved in a possible paper.

-- In the acceptance letter, guidelines will be provided for paper templates, ACM copyright form instructions and registration details.
+- In the acceptance letter, guidelines will be provided for paper templates, IEEE copyright form instructions and registration details.

 - IEEE holds the copyright for the DAC 2023 proceedings.